MissVeronica/um-format-form-content/README.md

 ## UM Settings -> General -> Users
 1. Profile Permalink Base - Current version of the plugin only supports "User ID" and "Username"
+2. Profile settings are disabled for not supported Profile Permalink Base settings

 ## Custom HTML formatted file
 1. Create the custom HTML file of your Profile form with the plugin setting.